Free tool

 Public page text and anchor evidence used to reproduce the issue

-Monitoring-ready issue IDs for phone links that regress after template edits
+Retest-ready issue IDs for phone links that regress after template edits

 Why visible is not enough